A Basildon Chronology|

 December 2010 became the Borough Diary reflecting the council's new status as a borough.

-Basildon Development Corporation's revised Master Plan for 134.000 population gets Government approval.
+Basildon Development Corporation's revised Master Plan to increase the population within the designated area receives Government approval from

 Millhouse Junior School in Tavistock Road.
 Laindon opened.